katchaa/AoV-2022-Day-3/README.md

 ## Problem description

 Christmas is coming soon!
 But how soon? 🤔 Wouldn't it be nice to know exactly how many days, hours, minutes, and seconds are left until that magical day?
-In this challenge, you'll create a counter to tell you exactly that.
+In this challenge, you'll create a countdown to tell you exactly that.

 Use the `useNow` composable from VueUse (preinstalled) to get a reactive version of the current time and then do the math to get days, hours, minutes, and seconds until Christmas.